msesia/msesia.github.io/_pages/cv.md

 ### Employment

 * January 2023 - present
-  * Assistant Professor of Computer Science
+  * Assistant Professor of Computer Science (by courtesy)
   * University of Southern California, Viterbi School of Engineering

 * June 2020 - present